 In selecting our Artist Advisers we prioritise independent artists, curators and producers who work outside institutional contexts and are largely beyond our funding focus on the first 10 years of establishing a professional practice.
 We look for people who are actively engaged in wider debates and contexts around their practice.

-Further Artist Advisers were appointed in June 2019 and are:
+The most recent round of Artist Advisers were appointed in March 2020 and are:

 See them in pictures here.